Sgail7/The-Ultimate-Filament-Tuning-Guide/README.md

 $$Layer Speed=25mm/s$$

-Set your external perimeter speed to the value you obtain, and run the print.
-If you feel that the final volumetric flow rate is far past the limit of your hotend, you can scale the model in only z-height in PrusaSlicer to obtain a lower final volumetric flow rate.
+Turn on Spiral Vase mode, set your external perimeter speed to the value you obtain, and run the print.
+If you feel that the final volumetric flow rate is far past the limit of your hotend, you can scale the model in z-height only in PrusaSlicer to obtain a lower final volumetric flow rate.

 ![External-Perimeter-Location](Example_Pictures/Volumetric-Flowrate-Test/External_Perimeter_Speed_Location.png)